-Hi, I’m Pippa and I am the Company Director of The Makeup Chair.
+Hi.
+I am Pippa and The Makeup Chair is essentially me.
 When you make a booking with The Makeup Chair, I am the principle artist looking after you from enquiry through to your trial and your booking day.
 I have a large and fabulous pool of talented and lovely artists that I can call on should your booking requirements be more than I can manage on my own.

 I love to glam you up for every special event in your life.
 From Christenings to Christmas, engagements to divorce hearings, body building competitions to beauty pageants, birthday parties to drag parties, school formals and Debutants, racing carnivals to footy awards nights, The Brownlow to the Logies and absolutely every other event where you want to feel your best.
 Oh and yes of course I love weddings!

 I wrote a whole blog post about this very subject and you can read it HERE.
 But in a nutshell if you are a bride then I strongly advice you to have a trial.
-While all of our stylists are certified superstars a trial just ensures that everything runs more smoothly on your important day.
-Even the most effortless of simple styles require the right products, equipment and technique to ensure it is achievable which is often more determined by your hair type than the actual style.
+While all of the stylists I work with are certified superstars, a trial just ensures that everything runs more smoothly on your important day.
+Even the most effortless simple style requires the right products, equipment and technique to ensure it is achievable which is often more determined by your hair type than the actual style.
 All of this and more gets decided at your trial.
 And don’t forget the most important part….you get to meet me, your stylist to make sure that I have just the right personality to help keep you calm and happy on the day.